Would you trust advice from a business book – or the Web?

 There’s loads of information on the Web – some of it very good.
-But would you give up your 9.05 to 4.55 job based on that advice?
+But would you give up your 9-to-5 job based only on that advice?
 I’ve been thinking about this subject because I’ve been reading a book called “The $100 Startup” by Chris Guillebeau.
 It’s an interesting book – well worth a read – and I’m sure you’d find parts that are very relevant.
 But it contains a serious flaw, and that same flaw is common in much of the advice spread throughout the Web.

 “The $100 Startup” Overview

 The book chronicles the stories of people who started up their own business with almost no money and shows how they became successful.
 Chris collected details on more than 1500 start-ups before writing the book – a very sizable sample.
 He then selected 50 stories for the book.
 He introduces those stories with the following comment: “Our story is about people who start their own microbusinesses without investment, without employees, and often without much of an idea of what they’re doing.
-They almost never have a formal business plan, and they often don’t have a plan at all besides “Try this out and see what happens.””
+They almost never have a formal business plan, and they often don’t have a plan at all besides “Try this out and see what happens.”

 He was later interviewed on the book’s Amazon page by Gretchen Rubin: